not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 }
 ```

 The lane doesn't `auto-start`, but instead is started when the `sine-trigger` is fired by the corresponding *input-trigger* definition.
-The lane doesn't loop and it contains only one [segment](../TIMESEQ-SCRIPT-JSON.md#segment) that lasts for a single sample and will update `output-sine` *output* voltage using the current voltage of the `input-sine-source` *input*.
+The lane doesn't loop and it contains only one [segment](../TIMESEQ-SCRIPT-JSON.md#segment) that lasts for a single sample.
+It will update `output-sine` *output* voltage using the current voltage of the `input-sine-source` *input*.

-A similar lane for each of the three other Sample and Hold targets (triangle, sawtooth and noise) will complete the basic Sample and Hold patch.
+A similar lane for each of the other three Sample and Hold targets (triangle, sawtooth and noise) will complete the basic Sample and Hold patch.

 ### Basic Script and VCV Rack Patch

-The full script can be found at [sample-and-hold.json](sample-and-hold/sample-and-hold.json), and the [sample-and-hold.vcv](sample-and-hold/sample-and-hold.vcv) patch contains the full setup:
+The full script can be found at [sample-and-hold.json](sample-and-hold/sample-and-hold.json), and the [sample-and-hold.vcv](sample-and-hold/sample-and-hold.vcv) patch contains a full setup:

 * One LFO provides the Sine, Triangle and Sawtooth source signals, and a Noise module provides the white noise signal
 * A second LFO provides the external trigger source on its Square output.
-A 1-to-4 Switch module is used to divide this trigger over four trigger signals, each receiving a trigger in turn
+A 1-to-4 Switch module is used to distribute this trigger over four trigger signals, each receiving a trigger in turn
 * The [PI-PO](../../PIPO.md) modules will combine source signals and trigger signals into 4 polyphonic signals with the source signal on the first channel and the trigger signal on the second channel
-* The output is send into two Scope modules for visualization
+* The output is sent into two Scope modules for visualization
 * Cable and scope colouring is kept consistent to allow each of the processed Sample and Hold signals to be identified throughout the chain

 ## Internal Noise Source

 Instead of using external voltage sources, a Sample and Hold action can also sample internal voltages.
 And instead of writing to an *output* port, we can also send the voltage to a *variable* that can be used in other places in the script.

-In this step, we'll sample from a random value and send that both to output port 5 (so we can visualize it in the patch) and send it to a variable that we'll use later.
+In this step, we'll sample from an internal random value and send that to both output port 5 (so we can visualize it in the patch) and to a variable that we can use later on.

 Following *input* definition in the *component-pool* will be used to receive the input trigger for the Sample and Hold action on *input* port `5`: